Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/01-image-int/06-page.md

 As with the alt text attribute, you should also get in the habit of always including a **title attribute**, which is `title=""`.
 Most browsers will display this text as a tooltip when a user hovers their mouse over am image with the included attribute.

-<span class="label label-danger">IMPORTANT:</span> The alt and/or title attributes will also be used by some browsers in the case where the image itself cannot load.
+<span class="label label-danger">IMPORTANT:</span> The alt and/or title attributes are also be used by some browsers in the case where the image itself cannot load.